 There are more than 1.5 million acres of wilderness here, stretched out all over the western half of this huge state, and the ranch is located on Mortimer Gulch, one of a series of valleys surrounded on both sides by high rocky mountains.

-The Bob Marshall Wildnerness, known as “The Bob” staddles the Continental Divide, with elevations from 4,000 to more than 9,000 feet atop the “serpentine backbone of America” as a local guide puts it.
-Over the years this magnificent wildnerness area has been enlarged to include the Great Bear and Scapegoat Wilderness areas to create a roadless, primitive land that’s untouched by humans…and just to the north is another million acre reserve the Glacier National Park, that straddles the border into Canada.
+The Bob Marshall Wilderness, known as “The Bob” straddles the Continental Divide, with elevations from 4,000 to more than 9,000 feet atop the “serpentine backbone of America” as a local guide puts it.
+Over the years this magnificent wilderness area has been enlarged to include the Great Bear and Scapegoat Wilderness areas to create a roadless, primitive land that’s untouched by humans…and just to the north is another million acre reserve the Glacier National Park, that straddles the border into Canada.
 Plenty of land to get lost in, I thought.

 Horses in the Driveway

 On the long one-mile road leading into the ranch, horses and pack mules were mingling and munching grass on the dirt path, they barely scattered while our car passed by.
 Ernie and Kim Barker are the second generation to run this ranch, that began in the 1970s.

 The Triple J was founded in 1972, when Max and Ann Barker decided to leave their Iowa farm and get into the riding business here next to the Bob Marshall Wilderness.
 With their three daughters and youngest, son Ernie they bought this place and got to work building it up.
 They now have 68 horses and mules, and about 40 of their horses are used for riding.